-In accordance with ADL’s company culture of integrity and professionalism, we follow all federal, state, and local laws governing the clinical laboratory.
-Laboratory orders are considered an official request by a physician or credentialed clinician for a patient to have laboratory testing.
-A requisition is considered a legal document reflecting the laboratory orders and upon compliance also grants permission to the laboratory to bill the patients’ insurance.
+In accordance with our company culture of integrity and professionalism, we follow all federal, state, and local laws governing clinical laboratory billing compliance.
+A laboratory order by a physician or credentialed clinician is considered an official request for laboratory testing.
+A compliant laboratory or requisition is considered a legal document that grants permission to the laboratory to bill the patients’ insurance.

-CMS (Center for Medicare and Medicaid Services) is the governing body who creates, revises, and enforces compliancy guidelines for laboratory orders and requisitions.
+CMS (Center for Medicare and Medicaid Services) is the governing body who creates, revises, and enforces compliance guidelines for laboratory orders and requisitions.
 Insurance carriers require compliant orders before payment is made.
-Periodic audits of laboratory documentation can be initiated by CMS and by independent insurance carriers at any time.
-Each audit requires the laboratory to produce a copy of the original laboratory order and/or test requisition.
-For CMS documentation requirements for laboratory services click here.
+CMS and by independent insurance carriers initiate periodic audits of laboratory documentation at any time.
+Each audit requires the laboratory to produce a copy of the original compliant laboratory order and/or test requisition.

 Requirements for a compliant lab order:

 - Patients full legal name